thevortex0016/thevortex0016.github.io/README.md

 Stats are shown on channel list.

-1. Glock-18 | High Beam - on 100 Human Members
+1. Glock-18 | High Beam - on 100 Unique Members

 2. Glock-18 | Moonrise - on 200 Human Members

-3. Seal Team 6 Soldier | NSWC SEAL - on 300 Human Members
+3. Seal Team 6 Soldier | NSWC SEAL - on 300 Unique Members

-4. FAMAS | Valence - on 400 Human Members
+4. FAMAS | Valence - on 400 Unique Members

-5. Rezan The Ready | Sabre - on 500 Human Members
+5. Rezan The Ready | Sabre - on 500 Unique Members

-6. M4A4 | Griffin - on 750 Human Members
+6. M4A4 | Griffin - on 750 HUnique Members

 Also there is surprise item when we reach thousand members.